 Bananas – Eggs – Pumpkin Puree – Maple Syrup – Almond Flour – Tapioca Flour – Cinnamon – Nutmeg – Allspice – Ground Clove – Ginger

 This recipe is a fun combination of pumpkin and banana bread, in the SAME loaf!
-It is also a gluten-free and paleo recipe that.
 So there you have it, you no longer have to choose between pumpkin bread and banana bread, you can make this combined recipe!

 5. Simple Pumpkin Bread – Running to the Kitchen

 Eggs – Pumpkin Puree – Coconut Milk – Maple Syrup – Almond Flour – Tapioca Flour – Coconut Flour – Cinnamon – Real Salt – Pumpkin Pie Spice

 This simple paleo pumpkin recipe can be enjoyed in the morning for breakfast, as a snack to boost your energy, or as a dessert in the evening.
 This could also be a good recipe to make ahead of time and portion out as an easy grab-on-the-go food.

 6. Coconut Flour Pumpkin Bread with Crumb Topping – Evolving Table

 Maple Syrup – Coconut Oil – Eggs – Pumpkin Puree – Coconut Flour – Baking Powder – Cinnamon – Coconut Sugar – Walnuts

 This delicious paleo pumpkin bread uses coconut flour and maple syrup.
 Along with the recipe, Evolving Table’s includes some helpful tips for cooking with coconut flour which can be tricky if you haven’t cooked with it very often.